Kunstmaan/kStrano/README.md

 # Available [kStrano][kstrano] commands

-* cap kuma:fixcron, this will run the fixcron command on the server from [kDeploy][kdeploy].
+* cap kuma:fix:cron, this will run the fixcron command on the server from [kDeploy][kdeploy].
-* cap kuma:fixperms, this will run the fixperms command on the server from [kDeploy][kdeploy].
+* cap kuma:fix:perms, this will run the fixperms command on the server from [kDeploy][kdeploy].
-* cap kuma:fpmreload, this will reload fpm on the server.
+* cap kuma:fpm:reload, this will reload fpm on the server.
-* cap kuma:fpmrestart, this will restart fpm on the server.
+* cap kuma:fpm:restart, this will restart fpm on the server.
-* cap kuma:apcclear, this will clear the apc cache.
+* cap kuma:apc:clear, this will clear the apc cache.

 # Changelog

+* 13/02/2013 (version 0.0.30)
+ * updated to work with [Capifony][capifony] 2.2.7

 * 24/08/2012 (version 0.0.21)
  * by default it works with Symfony version > 2.1 now, and it uses composer